PLUS Loans for Parents

 Borrowers can request either deferment or forbearance.
 Receiving deferment or forbearance is not automatic.
 You or your parents must apply for it.
 You must continue making payments on your loan until your deferment or forbearance has been granted.

-A period of time during which no payments are required and interest does not accumulate.
-In the case on an unsubsidized Stafford Loan you must pay the interest.
+A period of time during which no payments are required and interest will accrue.

 Loan payments that are reduced or postponed.